 Yes!
-Because we believe very strongly that homeschooling parents should be able to promote and continue Enrichment learning in the homeschooling environment, we encourage parent involvement in enrichment classes as “Learner-Helpers”.
+Because we believe very strongly that parents should be able to promote and continue Enrichment learning in the schooling environment, we encourage parent involvement in enrichment classes as “Learner-Helpers”.
 Parents wishing to attend or help out in Enrichment Classes will be asked to sign our parent Learner-Helper agreement, which basically says you will respect the authority and style of the Enrichment instructor, that you will not disrupt classes (by chatting unnecessarily with students or other adults, for example), that you will help with materials or classroom management as needed, and basically be a positive presence in the class.
 Then, depending on the number of parents wishing to be involved in each class, you may choose a certain number of classes to attend (from one to twelve, depending on numbers).
 For example, if we have 15 students enrolled in the YMCA PE class and 10 parents interested in attending classes (and exercising right along with the students, while helping with behavior management from time to time if the instructor should request it), then the instructor might say we can have a maximum of five parents attending each class, so those 10 parents would need to choose alternating classes (perhaps every other week) so that only five parents were in each class.
 The number of parents and number of days will vary depending on each class.
 Feel free to call us with any questions about participating in Enrichment Classes.

 How do parents know what’s going on in Enrichment Classes during the term so that we can make connections with our homeschool learning?

 We ask our Enrichment instructors to write a short summary of each week’s class(es) on our Enrichment Class Calendar (on the DCS website).
-You can check the summaries at any time, and you can even see what every single Enrichment educator is doing in every class, which can give you more ideas for your homeschooling as well!
+You can check the summaries at any time, and you can even see what every single Enrichment educator is doing in every class, which can give you more ideas for your home learning as well!

 What about Enrichment Classes in other towns outside of Dallas?